jstewmc/rtf/README.md

 ## About

 In February 2015, I started a project that required reading and writing RTF files.
-Actually, it required reading and writing files in the Court Reporter extension of the RTF language, RTF-CRE.
+Actually, it required reading and writing files in the Court Reporter extension of the RTF language, [RTF-CRE](http://www.legalxml.org/workgroups/substantive/transcripts/cre-spec.htm).

 I couldn't find a library that was easily extensible with new control words and control symbols.
 So, I wrote my own (for better or worse haha).

 ## Rich Text Format (RTF)

-This library adheres to the [Rich Text Format Version 1.5 Specification (1997)](http://www.biblioscape.com/rtf15_spec.htm).
+This library adheres to the [Rich Text Format Version 1.5 Specification (1997)](http://www.biblioscape.com/rtf15_spec.htm), and it adds supports for the ignored control word `\*`.

 If you aren't familiar with the Rich Text Format (RTF) language, it's relatively simple.
 There are four main language components: groups, control words, control symbols, and text.

 ### Groups

 Groups are the fundamental building blocks of an RTF document.
 A group consists of text, control words, control symbols, or other groups enclosed in braces ("{" and "}").

 Like an XML document, an RTF document should have a root group.
 Within the root group there is a *header*, a group of document-formatting control words that, if they occur, must do so before any text, and the *body*, the content of the document.